onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 The difficulty is partly conceptual and partly technical:

 * Conceptual, because the usual anchor of external labels or physical measurement is deliberately weak or missing.
-* Technical, because the synthetic ecosystem can be high dimensional, non stationary and tightly coupled.
+* Technical, because the synthetic ecosystem can be high dimensional, non stationary, and tightly coupled.

 Q127 therefore remains in a “reframed only” status.
 The goal here is to create a precise tension based framing that is falsifiable at the effective layer.